 HDF Product Designer is still being actively developed.
-Below is a list of currently known issues to be aware of:
+Below is a list of currently known issues or limitations:

-- Nested compound datatype is not supported. - Exporting designs with an array datatype compound field is not yet supported by all source code generators. - Unsupported menu items are disabled.
-They are placeholders for future releases. - Choose both CF and NUG for conventions when creating new designs is not supported.
-Choose either one. - Convention support works for new designs only.
+- Nested compound datatype is not supported. - Exporting designs with an array datatype compound field is not yet supported by all source code generators. - vlstring (variable-length string) datatype cannot be used as a compound field. - Unsupported menu items are disabled.
+They are placeholders for future features. - Choosing both CF and NUG for conventions when creating a new design is not supported.
+Select either one only. - · Convention support works for new designs only.
 Changing design's convention later is not supported. - Support for the HDF-EOS convention is still in very early stages of development.
 It will not yield valid HDF-EOS5 template files because it is not possible to assign values to datasets.
-Specifically, it is not possible to store ODL string into the StructMetadata dataset which is essential for HDF-EOS5 library to access the file. - Export as works only for the current working version (label: HEAD). - Design/dataset/attribute/group names cannot be longer than 255 characters. - The / character is not allowed in object names and will be replaced with the character. - The size of attribute's value cannot exceed one gigabyte. - The system utilizes user sessions that expire one day after the login time.
+Specifically, it is not possible to store ODL string into the StructMetadata dataset which is essential for HDF-EOS5 library to access the file. - Export as works only for the current working version (label:HEAD). - Design/dataset/attribute/group names cannot be longer than 255 characters. - The / character is not allowed in object names and will be replaced with the character. - The size of attribute's value cannot exceed one gigabyte. - The system utilizes user sessions that expire one day after the login time.
 The best practice is to log out (quit) the application daily. - There is a 30-second timeout limit for all operations.
 Typically long executing operations, like template file validation, may fail due to this timeout. - Generating HDF5 template files for designs with large (> 64 kB) attributes may fail with an error: Unable to create attribute (object header message is too large).